-June marks the beginning of Pride—a month dedicated to honoring LGBTQ+ people, places, and things that affirm queer existence.
-Past years have bathed the world with colorful streams of rainbows and glitter to celebrate social progress and self-acceptance.
+June marks the beginning of Pride — a month dedicated to honoring LGBTQ+ people, places, and things that affirm queer existence.
+Past years have bathed the world with colorful streams of rainbows and glitter to celebrate social progress and self-acceptance for queer folks.

 This year, Pride is perhaps more profound than ever as it coincides with the ongoing protests against police brutality and riots fighting against systemic racism deeply rooted in the United States.
 The synchronicity calls back to the radical roots of Pride itself: the Stonewall Riots of 1969, which serve as a stark reminder that Pride began not as a party, parade, or celebration, but a riot.

 In the early morning of June 28, 1969, lower Manhattan descended into chaos as the police raided the New York City gay bar known as the Stonewall Inn.
 Black transgender and queer patrons like Marsha P. Johnson, Sylvia Rivera, Stormé DeLarverie, and Miss Major were on the frontlines of protesting against the police, effectively mobilizing the modern day LGBTQ+ rights movement.
 A year later, the first annual Pride Parade wound its way through the city’s streets to commemorate this seminal uprising, marking the month of June as the month of Pride.